Gaspar da Saló

 Laurie sold it in 1876 to a Glasgow player named James Scott Marshall.
 It seems to have remained in Scotland in the hands of various players until after the Second World War, when it came into the possession of Jack Fallon, the celebrated Canadianborn jazz bassist who worked mainly in London, by whose name it is still known.

 Dan Styffe (b.
-1957 in Sweden) is Co-principal bass in the Oslo Philharmonic Orchestra and teaches at the Norwegian Academy of Music and at Barratt Due’s Institute of Music.
-(Photo by: Sverre Chr.
+1957 in Sweden) teaches at the Norwegian Academy of Music and at Barratt Due’s Institute of Music.
+Formerly Co-principal bass in the Oslo Philharmonic Orchestra (Photo by: Sverre Chr.
 Jarild)